INSIGHT-Ukraine seeks to rebuild economy with defiant small businesses | Business

 "Our investors are interested, even now," he says.
 "Call me brave or stupid, I know.
 But our planning horizon is a matter of days.
 You never know what tomorrow will bring."
 LOOKING FOR INVESTMENTS

-Svyrydenko concedes Ukraine faces big challenges but says she and other officials are hunting for investments wherever they can, citing estimates that every $10 billion invested will generate a 5-percentage point jump in national output.
-Her ministry is studying 50 requests from the United States, Germany, Britain, and Poland submitted after the launch of a new "Advantage Ukraine" investment portal at the New York Stock Exchange last month that maps out $500 billion in investment opportunities, but said it was too soon to provide details.
+Svyrydenko concedes Ukraine faces big challenges, but says she and other officials are hunting for investments wherever they can, citing estimates that every $10 billion invested will generate a 5-percentage point jump in national output.
+Her ministry is studying 50 requests from the United States, Germany, Britain and Poland submitted after the launch of a new "Advantage Ukraine" investment portal at the New York Stock Exchange last month that maps out $400 billion in investment opportunities, but said it was too soon to provide details.

 The World Bank's private funding arm, the International Finance Corporation, and the European Bank of Reconstruction and Development last month also said they would put $70 million into a private equity fund investing in tech and export-oriented businesses in both Ukraine and neighboring Moldova.
 It aims to raise up to $250 million over the next 12 months.
 Andy Hunder, who heads the American Chamber of Commerce in Ukraine, said Ukraine's economy was demonstrating "phenomenal resilience," with internet and banking services functioning better in wartime Kyiv than in some parts of Europe at peace.